AhmedHS/MatchCard/README.md

 - When the deck pile is empty, it is repopulated with the faceup pile
 - The player to place all their cards down first is the winner

+## Compiling

+Before running code please ensure "VC++ 2015.3 v140 toolset (x86,x64)" is installed.

 ## Example Output
+'

-'Welcome to MATCH
+Welcome to MATCH
 How many players will be in the game?
 2
 Please enter the maximum card rank you would like to play with: